tveecf/skin.mimic/readme.md

-## Lyrebird Rmod ##
+## Mimic-LR ##

-`Lyrebirds are ground-dwelling birds that are native to Australia.
-They are known for their noteworthy mimicking abilities.`
+Mimic-LR is a continuation of the Mimic skin (which was discontinued as of kodi 18) to keep Mimic alive for Kodi Matrix (and beyond), which includes the Lyrebird updates.

-Lyrebird Rmod is a fork from Lyrebird which is a fork of Mimic.
+This was renamed from the former Lyrebird-Rmod fork.

-This mod adds the following features:
+This adds the following features to the original Mimic skin:

 1. Some updates to the PVR guide to display the Show poster, rather than the channel icon, as well as other adjustments/fixes